a1inani/android-OpenCV-SIFT/README.md

 # android-OpenCV-SIFT
-此範例透過 Android Native C++ 與 OpenCV 4.5.1 來執行電腦視覺專案。將會以 2020 年開源的 SIFT 演算法來計算圖片的特徵點。
+This example implements a computer vision project with Android Native C++ and OpenCV 4.5.1.
+The feature points of the image will be calculated with the open source SIFT algorithm in 2020.

 ![](./screenshot/img14.png)